opnsense/changelog/README.md

 Corrections in the form of pull requests are welcome.

-The feature was first released in OPNSense 16.7.11 in December 2016.
+The feature was first released in OPNsense 16.7.11 in December 2016.

 The format is as follows: